intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 ### Running the Sample Application

-Once the image is built using the above `docker-compose build` command or loaded from the tar file, the `SGX Attestation Sample App` can be run using the following commands:
+Once the image is built using the above `docker compose` command or loaded from the tar file, the `SGX Attestation Sample App` can be run using the following commands:

 ```sh